 The Explosive Growth of Pure Electric Vehicles in China

-In China, it took ten years to go from zero electric vehicles to the current 1%, but it may take only another five years to reach 10%.
+In China, it took ten years to go from zero electric vehicles to 1%, but it may take only another five years to reach 10%.
+In 2018, EVs rose to 3.3% market share.

 And, even more amazing is that sales of new energy vehicles in China are projected to hit a whopping 30% by 2025.